 NB.
 Go to the host next down on the list if you are running a small up-and-coming biz and want as much guarantee as possible with less costs.

-They’re a serious consideration though cloud hosting is recommended more for mid-tier businesses, or those who hope to expand in the near future.
+They’re a serious contender, though cloud hosting is recommended more for mid-tier businesses, or those who hope to expand in the near future.

-If you want to pay the cost, there is also the option for VPN hosting or even dedicated hosting which gets even more technical and costly—see the bottom of this guide for more.
+If you want to pay the cost, there is also the option for VPS hosting or even dedicated hosting which gets even more technical and costly—see the bottom of this guide for more.

 #3.
 Cloud Speed & Security

-This goes for double if you choose to opt for a cloud hosting setup—it’s perhaps the second-faster hosting plan available anywhere.
+This goes double if you choose to opt for a cloud hosting setup — it’s perhaps the second-fastest hosting plan available anywhere.

 Dedicated servers are the very best, which I go into in the supporting section of this article.
 But that’s for the real big wigs.

-You want to think of your cloud service as having all of the benefits of a dedicated server (again, see the supporting section) with less weaknesses.
+You want to think of your cloud service as having all of the benefits of a dedicated server (again, see the supporting section) with fewer weaknesses.